Setting up your Robin account? You’ll find the most up-to-date information in our Help Center.

-This guide will show you how to create a new shared calendar in Office 365, and then share it with someone outside your organization.
-We’ll also cover how to handle folks using Google or calendar systems other than Exchange.
+This guide will show you how to create a new shared calendar in O365/Microsoft 365, and then share it with someone outside your organization.
+We'll also cover how to handle folks using Google or calendar systems other than Exchange or Outlook.
 It should take a couple minutes to complete, and you should not need administrative privileges.

 From scratch: How to create a shared calendar in Office 365